Particular/docs.particular.net/servicepulse/redirect.md

 related:
 - servicepulse/troubleshooting
 - samples/pipeline/fix-messages-using-behavior
-reviewed: 2019-01-10
+reviewed: 2020-11-09
 ---

-When a failed message needs to be retried but the destination endpoint no longer exists, and the message needs to be routed to a different endpoint than what is specified in the failed message headers, ServicePulse offers a redirect feature.
+When a failed message needs to be retried, but the destination endpoint no longer exists, and the message needs to be routed to a different endpoint than what is specified in the failed message headers, ServicePulse offers a redirect feature.
 This feature is available in ServicePulse version 1.6.6 and above.

 WARNING: Message redirects are a feature of ServicePulse/ServiceControl only; they do not alter the routing for NServiceBus endpoints.